cfpb/capital-framework/_includes/usage/cf-forms.md

     <div class="o-form__input-w-btn_input-container">
         <div class="m-btn-inside-input">
             <input type="text"
-                value="This is some really long text to make sure that the button doesn't overlap the content in such a way that this input becomes unusable." title="Test input"
+                value="This is some really long text to make sure that the button doesn't overlap the content in such a way that this input becomes unusable."
+                title="Test input"
                 class="a-text-input">
             <button class="a-btn a-btn__link">
-                {% raw %}{% include icons/error.svg %}{% endraw %}
+                Clear
-                <span class="u-visually-hidden">Clear</span>
+                <span class="cf-icon cf-icon-delete"></span>
             </button>
         </div>
     </div>